 Oversight respects intellectual property rights and safeguards client information.

 Trading while in possession of material information that is not known to the public is strictly prohibited, whether the information is about Oversight or any other company.

 Oversight follows all applicable labor laws of the United States and the states and countries where we have personnel.
 Oversight is committed to fostering a work environment in which all individuals are treated with respect and dignity.
 Each individual should be permitted to work in a business-like atmosphere that promotes equal employment opportunities and prohibits discriminatory practices, including harassment.
 It is Oversight’s policy to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, age, disability, or any other status protected by law.

 1. Freely Chosen Employment

 Employment with Oversight Systems is “at will.”
-This means that employment is for no specific period of time and that either the employee or Oversight are free to terminate the employment relationship at any time, for any reason, and with or without cause.
+This means that employment is for no specific period of time and that either Staff or Oversight are free to terminate the employment relationship at any time, for any reason, and with or without cause.